pe5er/barnes.se/index.md

 title: Home
 ---

-This is a landing page for my professional email, peter@barnes.se
+This is my development domain, not used for much apart from perhaps a future email address.
+For info, contact pe5erb@gmail.com